hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 ### leave

-This command is used trigger a graceful leave and shutdown.
+This command is used to trigger a graceful leave and shutdown.
-There is no request body or special response body.
+There is no request body or response body.

 ### stats